lapps/lapps.github.io/installation/jetstream.md

 $ ./jetstream launch --ip alloc test
 ```

 All three will create a new instance named `lappsgrid-test` based on an existing image or snapshot, which by default is the ubuntu image (see below).
 In the first case the instance will not have a public IP address whereas in the second and third case either one of the avaiable floating IP addresses will be used or a new floating IP address will be allocated.
-Use the third only when the second invocation does not work (either because there are no free floating IPs or because your version of the OpenStack client does not include `neutron` which is a known issue).
-For more details see [https://github.com/lappsgrid-incubator/jetstream-scripts/](https://github.com/lappsgrid-incubator/jetstream-scripts/) or run `jetstream help`.
+Use the third only when the second invocation does not work (either because there are no free floating IPs or because your version of the OpenStack client does not include `neutron`, which is used by the second jetstream invocation and which is a known issue).
+For more details on available commands see [https://github.com/lappsgrid-incubator/jetstream-scripts/](https://github.com/lappsgrid-incubator/jetstream-scripts/) or run `jetstream help`.

 Once you have a running instance you can get its local and public IP addresses with `jetstream list`.